 The Hazelnut lure provided with the trap is a good starting point for most environments; its long life and hazelnut base remain attractive to grey squirrels for extended periods.
 Like all trapping though, we see seasonal changes in diet and feeding routine.
 Should you wish to try a different food in the trap, such as peanut butter, crushed walnuts or hazelnut butter, this can easily be done using the provided lure basket.
 Engaging with the trap and field craft is a vital part of any trapping regime, should your quarry be feeding on an established food source in the area; it can sometimes prove easier to use this to trap them, than trying to introduce a competing food source.

 As with any trap, it is vital we do all we can to limit non-target interaction with it.
-Our A18GS humane squirrel traps have an entrance tunnel of only 5.4cm, the smallest entrance of any squirrel trap currently available.
+Our A18GS humane squirrel trap has an entrance tunnel of only 5.4cm, the smallest entrance of any squirrel trap currently available in the UK.
 We have hundreds of hours of footage that monitored the interaction of the grey squirrel, during this time, no birds or non-targets interacted with the trap.
 Tree Creepers, Nut Hatches, Tits and Woodpeckers were seen in the back drop, but not near the trap.
 Be mindful of non-target species such as Dormice, Pine Martens and Red Squirrels; with these species present, we do not condone the use of our A18Gs or any other lethal trap.
 If they are present, live traps such as a squirrel cage trap will enable any non-target species which is caught, to be released without harm.

 A18 Squirrel Trap – How to Use & Best Practice